 The project’s deliverables will include instructions for plants and the authorities on the treatment of digestate and reject waters, and three regional plans which will improve the nutrient balance in Southwest Finland, Zemgale, and Åland.
 The project will also use Latvian and Finnish expertise to build a quality system for recycled fertilizers in Latvia, and to further develop the quality system that already exists in Finland.
 The project will also draw up plans for further opportunities to use wastewater sludge and the digestates produced from it, both in Finland and in Latvia.

-The John Nurminen Foundation will implement the Sustainable Biogas project in cooperation with the ELY Centre for Southwest Finland, the Finnish Biocycle and Biogas Association, Latvian State Environmental Services, and the Latvian Biogas Association.
+The John Nurminen Foundation will implement the Sustainable Biogas project in cooperation with the Centre for Economic Development, Transport and the Environment for Southwest Finland, the Finnish Biocycle and Biogas Association, Latvian State Environmental Services, and the Latvian Biogas Association.
 The project has received EU-funding of 1.06 million euros from the Interreg Central Baltic Programme.

 The project will be implemented during the next two years, and its results will be available in the summer of 2022.